dlz917/pyqt5-image-annotation-tool/README.md

 # ENG
 # Graphical Interface for Image Annotation
+Project completed in 2 months as an end-of-degree internship
 ## IMPORTANT TO READ

 Before you start using this graphical interface, there are several important points to note: